National Security and Defence Council of Ukraine

-It is a state agency tasked with developing and coordinating a policy of national security on domestic and international matters in advising the President of Ukraine (currently Volodymyr Zelensky).
+It is a state agency tasked with developing and coordinating a policy of national security on domestic and international matters in advising the President of Ukraine (currently Volodymyr Zelenskyy).
 All the sessions of the council take place in the Presidential Administration Building.
-The agency's membership is determined by the President, but it must include the Prime Minister of Ukraine, Minister of Defense, Minister of Internal Affairs, and the Minister of Foreign Affairs.
-As of December 2024, the council is headed by secretary Oleksandr Lytvynenko, who replaced Oleksiy Danilov on 26 March 2024.
+The agency's membership is determined by the President, but it must include the Prime Minister of Ukraine, Minister of Defence, Minister of Internal Affairs, and the Minister of Foreign Affairs.
+The council is headed by secretary Ihor Klymenko since August 2026.

 Since 2014, the Council has received expanded powers, including the authority to impose sanctions.
 Under the presidency of Volodymyr Zelenskyy, starting in 2021, the NSDC has actively implemented sanctions against Ukrainian citizens.
 This practice has been criticized by human rights organizations and legal experts as potentially unconstitutional and inconsistent with the principles of the rule of law, alleging it is used for politically motivated purposes.

 Current composition

-As of March 2024, the National Security and Defence Council consists of the following members:
+As of August 2026, the National Security and Defence Council consists of the following members: